lbagic/web.client.js/README.roadmap.md

 low prio:

+- migrate to flatpickr for datetime inputs https://www.npmjs.com/package/vue-flatpickr-component
-- support modals and overlays to be used in place ✅
+- support modals and overlays to be used in constrained section ✅
 - styling components
 - input type file - dropdown area
 - table component